 Guardians vs. Athletics Highlights

-Shane Bieber and the Guardians take on Kyle Muller and the Athletics on March 28th, 2024
+José Ramírez and the Guardians take on J.D.
+Davis and the Athletics on March 29, 2024

-Shane Bieber and the Guardians take on Kyle Muller and the Athletics on March 28th, 2024
+José Ramírez and the Guardians take on J.D.
+Davis and the Athletics on March 29, 2024

-The younger Woods, and his teammates at The Benjamin School, won the state title in November

 Footage shows the colossal reptile in a purposeful stride, causing meteorologist Matt Devitt to remark, "I'd let him play through."